Lopinavir/Ritonavir and Other HIV Protease Inhibitors

 - There is extensive experience with the use of lopinavir/ritonavir in pregnant women with HIV, and the drug has a good safety profile.

-- There is no evidence of human teratogenicity (a 1.5-fold increase in overall birth defects can be ruled out).
+- There is no evidence of human teratogenicity (a 1.5-fold increase in the risk of overall birth defects can be ruled out).

 - Lopinavir has low placental transfer to the fetus.
 Please refer to the Recommendations for the Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States for more information.